2017 – 2018 Ski Season Tahoe learn to ski and snowboard package deals and discounts for beginners to advanced

-Highly recommended for those seeking an alternative vacation spot to noisy city life in Bangkok.
-Added perks include inexpensive Thai massages in town that start at only 150 Baht (which equals to approximately $5 USD) and enjoy night markets for cheap tasty eats and a good place to buy souvenirs for friends and family.
+Prachuap is a scenic beach town for those seeking an alternative vacation spot to noisy city life in Bangkok.
+Added perks include inexpensive Thai massages in town that start at only 150 Baht (which equals to approximately $5 USD) and enjoy night markets for good value tasty eats and a great place to buy souvenirs for friends and family.

 This is a newly built August 2016 vacation rental; the property is well maintained with daily maid service.
 A great place to stay for couples, solo adventurers, business travelers, and families with or without kids.